 Overview

-Channel changes can be triggered in multiple ways depending on the control system or user interface.
+Channel changes can be triggered by a control system, user interface, or API/CLI.
 Two system modes are available:

 - Unified Mode: Audio, video, and USB share the same Channel.